Recipe supplied by the Grain Chain www.grainchain.com

-Follow a recipe; follow food safety & hygiene rules; tidy away; mix to form a bread dough; knead; shape dough; use a jug to measure liquids; use balance/digital scales.
+Follow a recipe; follow food safety & hygiene rules; tidy away; mix to form a bread dough; knead; shape dough; use a jug to measure liquids; use weighing scales.

-Measuring jug, scales, baking tray, mixing bowl, wooden spoon.
+Measuring jug, scales, baking tray, mixing bowl, wooden spoon, clean tea towel.

 Ingredients (makes 4 rolls):